Mirin: Uses

 In the Edo period, mirin was consumed as amazake.
 O-toso, traditionally consumed for the Japanese New Year, can be made by soaking a spice mixture in mirin.

 In the Kansai style of cooking, mirin is briefly boiled before use, allowing some alcohol to evaporate.
 In the Kantō regional style, the mirin is used untreated.
 Kansai-style boiled mirin is called nikiri mirin (煮切り味醂) (literally: thoroughly boiled mirin).

 Mirin adds a bright touch to grilled or broiled fish or erases the fishy smell.
 A small amount is often used instead of sugar and soy sauce.
-Its flavor is quite strong.
 It is sometimes used to accompany sushi.